Collection:

 The Little Longhorn

-I have had the good fortune of getting to work with one of Austin's oldest honkey tonk dive bars, The Little Longhorn Saloon (formerly known as Ginny's Little Longhorn Saloon).
+For some years I was lucky to work with one of Austin's oldest honkey tonk dive bars, The Little Longhorn Saloon (formerly known as Ginny's Little Longhorn Saloon).

-From 2012 to 2016 I illustrated a poster and created additional collateral (fliers, signup sheets, car labels, etc.) for The Little Longhorn's annual Memorial Day Car Show benefitting the Make-A-Wish Foundation.
-They were posted around town to advertise the event, and are also signed by Dale Watson and Ginny at the event itself, then auctioned off at the show.
+From 2012 to 2016 I designed and illustrated the poster (and associated collateral: fliers, signup sheets, car labels, etc.) for The Little Longhorn's annual Memorial Day Car Show, which benefitted the Make-A-Wish Foundation.
+The posters were used at other local Austin businesses to advertise the event, and were also signed by Dale Watson and Ginny to be auctioned off during the car show.

 Merch

-I also created a small line of merch for sale in the bar.
-The two specific pieces below have a hand-lettered design referencing a sign hanging behind the bar.
-Coined by Ginny's late husband, Don: "Ginny Says...
+I also created a hand-lettered illustration, applied to a small line of merch for sale in the bar.
+The phrase is from a sign hanging behind the bar, often said by Ginny's late husband, Don: "Ginny Says...
 No Fussin', No Cussin', No Hasselin', No Wresslin'."
+2015

 Previous